-Updated to include official statistics from the ONS for July 2016 on days lost to labour disputes and the number of stoppages.
-The next ONS release date is 19 October 2016.
+Updated to include official statistics from the ONS for September 2017 on days lost to labour disputes and the number of stoppages.
+The next ONS release date is 13 December 2017.

 HR and legal information and guidance relating to industrial disputes.